All About Sports Guards

 Frequently Asked Questions

-No. Though mouthguards and nightguards are both snuggly fitted to your teeth, they’re designed to perform different functions for your teeth and jaw.
-Sports guards are focused on protecting your mouth from impact, and night guards are focused on your bite and the position of your teeth and jaw.
+No. While both mouthguards and nightguards fit snugly over your teeth, they are designed for different purposes.
+Sports guards are meant to protect your mouth from physical impact, while nightguards are focused on your bite and the alignment of your teeth and jaw.

-These are all different names for the same thing: a device worn over your teeth that protects them from injury or reduces the severity of an injury.
+These terms all refer to the same device: a protective appliance worn over your teeth to shield them from injury or reduce the severity of damage.

-A custom-fit sports guard should feel comfortable in your mouth.
-It should be easy to breathe and talk.
-If you find yourself fidgeting with it or taking it out of your mouth during the big game, it might not be fitting right.
+A well-fitting custom sports guard should feel comfortable in your mouth.
+It should not make it difficult to breathe or talk.
+If you find yourself frequently adjusting it or removing it during games, it likely doesn’t fit properly.

-Any sport or activity where you might fall, come into contact with other players, or get hit by a ball or other equipment.
-Consider a sports guard if you or your child play football, hockey, lacrosse, baseball, soccer, field hockey, water polo, cricket, ringette, curling, skateboarding, gymnastics, mountain biking, wrestling, boxing or any other contact or high-risk sport.
+A sports guard is recommended for any activity where there is a risk of falling, contact with other players, or being struck by equipment.
+This includes football, hockey, lacrosse, baseball, soccer, field hockey, water polo, cricket, ringette, curling, skateboarding, gymnastics, mountain biking, wrestling, boxing, or other high-risk sports.

-You are extra encouraged to wear a sports guard!
-Not only does it protect your teeth, but it also protects your braces and the inside of your lips and cheeks from your braces should you be struck in the face.
+Absolutely!
+In fact, wearing a sports guard is even more important if you have braces.
+It not only protects your teeth but also shields your braces and the inside of your lips and cheeks from injury if you are hit in the face.